-In the image below you’ll see a more advanced lighting setup that I recently used on my G+ HOA based show, Podcasters’ Roundtable.
+In the image below you’ll see a more advanced lighting setup that I recently used on my live-streamed podcast, Podcasters’ Roundtable.

-On the left is a Linco Flora Easy Softbox* kit and on the right is an F&V R-300 Ring Light (in the “result” portion of the image the Linco can be seen on the left side of my face and the F&V on my right).
+On the left is a Linco Flora Easy Softbox* kit (I now use and recommend this Aputure key light) and on the right is an F&V R-300 Ring Light (in the “result” portion of the image the Linco can be seen on the left side of my face and the F&V on my right).

 I’m employing a basic three-point lighting setup where you have a primary “key” light (the softbox) on one side at approximately a 45 degree angle and another light on the opposing side for “fill.”
 This “fill light” is often not as bright as your Key Light in order to get a final result that shapes the with subtle shadow rather than simply filling the entire scene with light creating a “flat” look.
 However both are perfectly acceptable, it just depends on your own preference.